proxmox/ceph/ceph/doc/start/hardware-recommendations.rst

 Ceph operators typically provision  multiple OSDs per host, but you should ensure that the aggregate throughput of your OSD drives doesn't exceed the network bandwidth required to service a client's read and write operations.
-You should also each host's percentage of the cluster's overall capacity.
+You should also consider each host's percentage of the cluster's overall capacity.
 If the percentage located on a particular host is large and the host fails, it can lead to problems such as recovery causing OSDs to exceed the ``full ratio``, which in turn causes Ceph to halt operations to prevent data loss.

 When you run multiple OSDs per host, you also need to ensure that the kernel is up to date.
 See `OS Recommendations`_ for notes on ``glibc`` and